Red Sox vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In their last 10 contests, the Red Sox were underdogs just once and were winners in that contest.
+- Over their last 10 games, the Red Sox have been favored twice and won each contest.

-- When it comes to the total, the Red Sox and their opponents are 6-4-0 in their last 10 games.
+- When it comes to the over/under, the Red Sox and their foes are 5-5-0 in their last 10 contests.

-- The Red Sox have covered the runline in the one of their previous 10 games that had a set spread.

 Red Sox Betting Records & Stats

-- The Red Sox have been underdogs in 51 games this season and have come away with the win 26 times (51%) in those contests.
+- The Red Sox have come away with 27 wins in the 52 contests they have been listed as the underdogs in this season.

-- Boston is 14-8 this season when entering a game as the underdog by +120 or more on the moneyline.
+- Boston has entered eight games this season as the underdog by +135 or more and is 5-3 in those contests.

-- Boston and its opponents have hit the over in 51 of its 98 games with a total this season.
+- Boston and its opponents have gone over the total this season in 51 of its 99 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!